Zaragoza Logistics Center (ZLC)

 The ZLOG Program builds upon the graduate business program in supply chain management at MIT, which has consistently been ranked #1 by US News and World Report.
 Ten months of challenging coursework, cutting edge research, and industry interaction provide ZLOG graduates with the problem solving and leadership skills that companies seek in an increasingly complex and dynamic marketplace.
 The program is taught in English by an international faculty, trained at the world’s leading universities.

 The MIT Scale Network programs collaborate to provide corporate recruitment events, company presentations and interview sessions throughout the academic year.
-During an intensive three-week period in January, ZLOG students participate in an international exchange with students from MIT Scale Network (MIT CTL in The USA, MISI in Malaysia and LCL in Luxembourg).
+During an intensive three-week period in January, ZLOG students participate in an international exchange with students from MIT Scale Network (MIT CTL in The USA, Ningbo in China, MISI in Malaysia, Logyca in Colombia and LCL in Luxembourg).
 ZLOG students not only have access to the resources of MIT career services, but also to the MIT Online Libraries and alumni network which stretches around the globe and across all industries.

 Small Class Size